MicrosoftDocs/dataexplorer-docs/data-explorer/write-queries.md

 Aggregation functions allow you to group and combine data from multiple rows into a single summary value.
 The summary value type depends on the chosen function, for example a count, maximum, minimum, or average value.
 Aggregation functions are especially useful for discovering valuable insights when working with large amounts of individual events, like storm events, and comparing them across groups.

-In the following examples, we'll use the [summarize](kusto/query/summarizeoperator.md) operator to group rows by certain values and apply aggregation functions, and the [render](kusto/query/renderoperator.md) operator to visualize the results of your query as graphical output in various chart types."
+In the following examples, we'll use the [summarize](kusto/query/summarizeoperator.md) operator to group rows by certain values and apply aggregation functions.
+We'll also use the [render](kusto/query/renderoperator.md) operator to visualize the results of your query as graphical output in various chart types.

 ### count()